strapi/documentation/docusaurus/docs/user-docs/features/users-permissions.md

 ### Configuring providers

-The Users & Permissions plugin allows to enable and configure providers, for end users to login via a third-party provider to access the content of a front-end application through the Strapi application API.
-By default, a list of providers is available including one, "Email", enabled by default for all Strapi applications with the Users & Permissions plugin installed.
+Users & Permissions allows enabling and configuring providers, for end users to login via a third-party provider to access the content of a front-end application through the Strapi application API.
+By default, a list of providers is available including one, "Email", enabled by default for all Strapi applications with Users & Permissions enabled.

 <ThemedImage
   alt="Providers interface"